Machine Learning for the Recognition of Fungi

 Daniel Mathew

 When a person goes to check on a skin lesion or a runner wants to improve their form, a scanner is often used to track points on the body for measurements.
 Currently, there exists no solution that can instantaneously (in less than a second) compute the location of all these points at once.
 MiniMesh is a novel, resource-efficient algorithm that can accomplish this task on a small computer (like a phone or laptop) in real time from a single image.
+The algorithm takes an unorthodox approach of splitting this complex task into two simpler problems: finding the location of only 119 landmarks and extracting an outline from the patient’s image.
+After running these procedures, their output can be used to estimate the location of thousands of points which are displayed on the screen using a custom-made rendering engine.
+Overall, MiniMesh can process on average 20 images per second with high accuracy in all tasks.
+The speed of the algorithm can be improved to 50+ images per second when running each part of the algorithm parallelly.
+MiniMesh accomplishes what large motion capture systems can do using only a portable device, creating a fast, accurate, and inexpensive solution for all.

 Climate Change: Its Social and Political Dimensions